-Last year, I decided to carefully assess the condition of my MGTD’s motor
+Last year, I decided to carefully assess the condition of my MGTD’s

 as part of the completion of its restoration.
 I made this decision despite

 knowing the engine had been previously rebuilt.

 Few details were

 available about the condition of the engine.
 The previous owner’s son said